cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/v0-technologies-stack.md

 - Released at: Sept, 01, 2022
 - Status: `RELEASED`
 - Documentation: [technologies-stack-analysis](technologies-stack-analysis.md)
+- Deliverables:
+  - [Maven pom.xml](pom.xml) reusable by Java projects implementation which standardize their structure and usable authorized libraries versions

 ## STANDARD TECHNOLOGIES STACK
 Presentation of the technologies and frameworks used for implementation of the CYBNITY software projects.